ideahub99/Sparky/edge_functions.md

 ### Logic Flow:
 1. Handles CORS preflight requests.
 2. Initializes a Supabase Admin client using the secure `SERVICE_ROLE_KEY`.
-3. Authenticates the user via their JWT and validates the request.
+3. Authenticates the user and validates the request, which now contains a `storagePath` instead of raw image data.
+4.  **Downloads the user's image** from the temporary `image-processing-uploads` bucket.
-4. Fetches the user's profile to check their credit balance and plan.
+5. Fetches the user's profile to check their credit balance and plan.
-5. Calls the Gemini API to transform the image, receiving a high-quality PNG.
+6. Calls the Gemini API to transform the image, receiving a high-quality PNG.
-6.  **Optimizes the image:**
-    -   The original PNG is kept for high-quality downloads.
-    -   An optimized, smaller JPEG is created for fast in-app display.
+7.  **Optimizes the image:** Creates an optimized JPEG for display and keeps the original PNG for HQ downloads.
-7.  **Uploads to Storage:**
+8.  **Uploads to Storage:**
     -   The original PNG is uploaded to the private `generations-hq` bucket.
     -   The optimized JPEG is uploaded to the public `generations` bucket.
-8. Inserts records into the `credit_usage` and `generations` tables, storing paths to both image versions.
+9. Inserts records into the `credit_usage` and `generations` tables.
+10. **Cleans up** by deleting the temporary image from `image-processing-uploads`.
-9. Returns the `generationId` and the base64 data of the *optimized JPEG* to the client for immediate display.
+11. Returns the `generationId` and the base64 data of the *optimized JPEG* to the client.

 ### Deployable Code (`index.ts`):